American University of Armenia: Rankings and reputation

-According to a 2009 business report by the Michigan State University, "according to those interviewed, the only reputable MBA program in Armenia is offered in Yerevan at the American University of Armenia".
-According to a 2004 report titled "Corruption Levies Heavy Toll on Armenian Universities" by the Embassy of the United States to Armenia, the AUA is seen by its alumni as the only "clean", non-corrupt university where "students' assessment is performance based" in Armenia.
+According to a 2009 business report by Michigan State University, "the only reputable MBA program in Armenia is offered at the American University of Armenia".
+A report titled "Corruption Levies Heavy Toll on Armenian Universities" by the Embassy of the United States to Armenia, notes that AUA is seen by its alumni as the only "clean", non-corrupt university where "student assessment is performance based".
 As of 2004, the AUA was one of four universities in Armenia teaching public administration.

 At his 2015 AUA Commencement Speech, U.S. Ambassador Richard Mills said: "AUA is like no other university in Armenia.
 At no other school are you challenged to think critically like you are here.
 As an extension of our well-regarded University of California system, AUA has planted and nurtured informed critical thinking skills that will stand you in good stead throughout the rest of your lives."

 At a June 1994 fundraising banquet for the AUA, U.S. Ambassador to Armenia Harry Gilmore stated that the university was one of the "islands of light" in an Armenia caught in war and economic hardship, where people had been living without heat and light for several years.
 Gilmore praised the university as follows:

 To me, the American University of Armenia exemplifies what is best about Armenian education.
 When you walk in the doors of the American University, you feel a sense of energy, of purpose.
 When you look in the computer lab, and see the students at work stations, you could be in any American University.
 But I think there are very few universities in the United States where the students work with such dedication and enthusiasm.
 There is another difference--when you talk to the students, you learn they are not there just for themselves, they are there because they want to make Armenia a better place to live for future generations.